starwit/starwit-aic-api/README.md

 TODO publishing to PyPi.

 ## Dev

+This repo is not supposed to see actual development activity.
+Ir shall only contain generated code for various languages and is being used to publish libraries for each supported programming languages.

+### Publish

+Workflow [publish](.github/workflows/publish-libraries.yaml) is supposed to release Java lib to Maven Central and Python package to PyPi.
+You have to provide release version number, to publish artifact.

+In Maven central an uploaded library still has to be manually approved for publication.
+You have to use proper login at https://central.sonatype.com/.

 ### Run/Debug Github Actions locally
 `act -W .github/workflows/create-release.yaml --input-file local.inputs --secret-file local.secrets -P self-hosted=-self-hosted`